-Join us this December for a two-night holiday event at Pecos National Historical Park.
-Together with the Friends of Pecos National Historical Park, St. Anthony’s Parish, and Western National Parks Association, the park will offer a Farolito Walk on Sunday, December 16th and Las Posadas festivities on Monday, December 17th.
-Both events are free and all parking will be at the San Miguel County Sheriff’s Posse Grounds.
-Shuttle transportation is provided.
+Pecos, NM:– Join us this December for a two-night holiday event at Pecos National Historical Park.
+Together with the Friends of Pecos National Historical Park, St. Anthony’s Parish, and Western National Parks Association, the park will offer a Farolito Walk on Monday, December 16th and Las Posadas festivities on Tuesday, December 17th.
+Both events are free.

 5:00 p.m. – 8:00 p.m.

-In response to popular demand, this laid-back evening will offer visitors the opportunity to leisurely take in the magic and ambiance of more than 3500 farolitos.
+This laid-back evening will offer visitors the opportunity to leisurely take in the magic and ambiance of more than 3500 farolitos.
 Enjoy the peace and quiet of a winter’s evening as you follow the illuminated 1-mile trail to the Spanish Mission Church and pueblo.
 Start your visit at the event tent that will be located outside the E.E.
 Fogelson Visitor Center.
 There you will find refreshments, warming stations, and the trailhead.
-From 6:15 p.m. to 7:00 p.m. the Santa Fe Brass Quintet, a music ensemble of accomplished and dedicated musicians from around the Santa Fe area, will play traditional and contemporary Christmas music.

 5:00 p.m. – 8:00 p.m.